felt/felt-python/README.md

 ### Authentication

 To authenticate with the Felt API, you need to provide your API token.
 You can either pass it explicitly to function calls or set it in the `FELT_API_TOKEN` environment variable.
-You can use [Felt dashboard](https://felt.com/maps/latest/integrations) to create a new token.
+Use [the Felt dashboard](https://felt.com/maps/latest/integrations) to create a new token.

 ```python
 import os